learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 ## Summary

-Great, now you know what bias-variance trade-off is, what underfitting and overfitting is, and how all of these relate, let's dive in for some practice!
+Great, now you know what bias-variance trade-off is, what underfitting and overfitting are, and how all of these relate, let's dive in for some practice!